auriel-ai/agentlens/README.md

 ## Framework Compatibility

-Currently focusing on integration with:
+Currently supporting:
+- Direct Python function decorators and context managers
-- LangChain (primary)
+- LangChain (LLMs, Chains, and Agents)
+- OpenAI Python client (both modern and legacy versions)
-- Planned support for CrewAI and other frameworks
+- Planning future support for CrewAI and other frameworks

 ## Comparison with Alternatives